22vv0/asphyxia_plugins/README.md

 ### WORLD

 - Enabled In-Store Battle Mode (bio2 only)
-- Enabled display `Privilege of early play` label on login
+- Enabled display of `Privilege of early play` label on login

 ### Misc